dvalle22/Mel-Danilo-Cody/docs/tips.md

 # MySQL Workbench Tips

 ## Query Display
-Statements, clauses, and various datatypes in MySQL will often be highlighted in another color. \
+Statements, clauses, and various data types in MySQL will often be highlighted in another color.

 Here is an example:

 ```sql